mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Arguments:

-1. el - (*mixed*) A string ID of the Element or an Element reference to scroll to.
+1. el - (*mixed*) A string of the Element's id or an Element reference to scroll to.

 ### Returns: